BunNativeKit/bunnativekit/README.md

 BunNativeKit (bnk) is a little research project i started to do a bunch of funny "nonsense" and "neat" things to- uh i mean WITH* bun :D

 ### Essentially a TLDR of BNK would be my funny attempt at working with native code in Bun, but wrapping it up in a nice DX box :D
+> it is not currently classifiable as JIT - but, im working on things under the hood to get closer to that goal.
+But the API signature will stay roughly the same.

 Write inline Zig, C, C++, or Rust right in your TypeScript and have it Just Work™.
 The JIT compiler handles all the compilation, caching (both memory and disk!), and FFI symbol parsing automagically.
 Need production builds?
 AOT mode has you covered with cross-platform compilation and TypeScript declaration generation.
 Oh and it'll even install Zig for you if you don't have it <3